viadataio/eins-documentation/GeoLocationTracing.md

 ## Introduction
 This document details the algorithm for detecting COVID-19 exposure risk amongst citizens, primarily achieved through GPS location tracking.
-This document attempts to explain the overall algorithm from a high level perspective before breaking it down into its key components (API payloads and database structures).
+This document attempts to explain the overall algorithm from a high-level perspective before breaking it down into its key components (API payloads and database structures).

 ## System Requirements
 The geo-location tracing application needs to accurately calculate a user’s exposure risk based on their location history.
 Important to note is that, unlike similar COVID-19 tracing applications, EINS is structurally designed to calculate and feedback an individual's exposure based on their location rather than tracking direct history of contact between an infected person and someone potentially at risk.
 This component of the application will be dealt with in a separate system.